-CCouncil; or
+A council as defined in 16 U.S.C 3451; or

 An instrumentality of a state, tribal, or local government.

 All applicants for grants or guaranteed loans that have received one or more grants or guaranteed loans under REAP must demonstrate that they have made satisfactory progress toward completion of the projects before they can be considered for subsequent funding.